varun3934/myfirstrepo/README.md

 # myfirstrepo
 myfirst repository on git
-Autor - Varun kumar m
+Autor - Varun kumar m hero
 <br>
 we can use html to do proper changes